tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

   current TE Tunnel relies for multi-layer path computation.
 A dependency TE Tunnel is provisioned if it has been selected by path computation to support at least one client-layer TE Tunnel.
-When a dependency TE Tunnel is provisioned, it makes TE link operational in the client layer's network topology, enabling the provisioning of TE Tunnels in the client layer.
+When a dependency TE Tunnel is provisioned, it makes the TE link operational in the client layer's network topology, enabling the provisioning of TE Tunnels in the client layer.

 >